stipop-development/S.Auth/README.md

 ### 5-B. Community

-If you have any problem or question, please make an issue on Github.
+If you have any problems or questions, please make an issue on Github.